Stanley Black & Decker powers up Zendesk and drives a 5X boost in sales

 Increase in agent efficiency

 Growth in customer interactions

 For well over a century, Stanley Black and Decker has helped people and businesses get things done.
 The company sells 50 tools per second, making it highly likely that anyone undertaking a home improvement project will do so wielding a Stanley Black and Decker-made power tool.

 With deep roots in American manufacturing, along with a growing global footprint, the company sets the standard for tools and storage solutions and continues to drive innovation, disrupting the very market it helped to build with groundbreaking technology and a customer service overhaul.
 Realizing that customer expectations have evolved over the years, Stanley Black and Decker began looking for a tool it didn’t make: customer service software.

 Stanley Black and Decker President Jaime Ramirez had a clear vision on how to evolve as a company to be closer to its end users: by improving the experience after product purchase.
-Once recognized as a pressing need for the company, the After Sales and Innovation team began working to solve this challenge, said Orlando Gadea Ros, Business Innovation Manager at Stanley Black and Decker.
+Once recognized as a pressing need for the company, the After Sales and Innovation team began working to solve this challenge, said Orlando Gadea Ros, Business Innovation Director at Stanley Black and Decker.

 Gadea commented, “We had call centers in Turkey, Argentina, Peru, and Brazil, but they weren’t integrated into a unified ecosystem; we wanted to centralize data so that we can help drive improvements in the business.
 Our contact centers were not designed around multichannel response, so we didn’t really have a way to answer questions coming in through different channels.”

 Gadea had used Zendesk at a previous company and knew the newly formed support teams needed an omnichannel support solution that would offer live chat, phone, email ticketing, and a knowledge base to deflect common questions.